arjunsam94/ASKYPBOT_GCP/README.md

 ## Problem
 ### Time
-The YPCommunities team produces over 30 market research documents identifying new community engagement and partnership opportunities.
+The YPCommunities team produces over 30 market research documents every 3-6 months, identifying new community engagement and partnership opportunities.
 This forced the members to sift through multiple documents to get helpful insights and develop strategies.
 ### Cost
 The seat-based pricing model makes it prohibitively expensive for a non-profit to use Gemini with Google workspaces since they rely on adding new volunteers and regional managers to help with projects on an ongoing basis.